 When Should I Contact A Car Accident Lawyer?

-When an accident occurs, the first thing you should do is to get medical treatment.
+When an auto accident occurs, the first thing you should do is get medical treatment.
 Even if you think you are fine, it is probably a good idea to be checked out since some injuries do not present themselves until later.
-If any symptoms arise after the accident, it is important to seek medical assistance right away, even if you did not receive immediate care after the accident.
+If any symptoms arise after the accident, it is important to seek medical assistance right away, even if you did not receive immediate care after the motor vehicle accident.
 Delaying this step can make it more difficult to get compensation and other benefits needed for your car accident law case.

 When Should I Report a Car Accident to My Insurance Company or Agent?

 You should report your accident to your insurance company or agent right away.
 It may be impossible to call them immediately after the accident due to the severity.
-For example, if you had serious injuries and needed immediate care, that should always come first after the accident.
+For example, if you had serious injuries and needed immediate care, that should always come first after the auto accident.
 However, once you are physically able to do so, you should contact the insurance company.
-Many companies have 24-hour answering services for filing claims to ensure you able to do so as soon as you can.
+Many companies have 24-hour answering services for filing claims to ensure you can do so as soon as you can.

 You mustn’t accept the first offer the insurance company gives you.
 If you do accept it, you will not have any recourse to get more compensation if you find that your costs are far higher than the settlement offer.
-You must have a car accident attorney review this settlement first.
+You must have car accident lawyers review this settlement first.
 They can provide an unbiased look at the offer and help you decide if that is enough to cover all your current and future costs.